Over the past year, the global community has grappled with the challenges presented by the coronavirus pandemic.

 These technological devices are used to measure the temperature of the human body while helping to keep a distance between the person being inspected and the person holding the device.

 Big data analytics can help in tracking infected people through the use of facial recognition.
 This also helps health officials track the people who may have come into contact with the person the virus has infected.

 Some of these technologies can even help identify people even when they are wearing a mask that has covered their faces.
-These technologies also allow monitoring the movements of people who health professionals have quarantined.
+These technologies also allow monitoring of the movements of people who health professionals have quarantined.

 It is clear from what we have seen that the world was not adequately prepared for the attack of another pandemic.

 The only thing that seems to have gone our way is that this pandemic does not seem to be very dangerous in terms of the rate at which it infects and brings down its victims.
-Will the world be prepared should another pandemic happen after this.
+Will the world be prepared should another pandemic happen after this?

-It is up to us to make use of the technological expertise and its advancement to our advantage in fighting this and any other pandemic that may come about again.
 From what we see, technology has to be instrumental in the fight against the coronavirus pandemic through the various ways in which it has been applied.